spencercarnage/personal/src/content/blog/tailwind-codemod.md

         "main": "#3b82f6",
         "dark": "#1e3a8a"
       },
-      // info
-      // success
-      // etc.
+      // info, success, etc
     },
   },
   ...
 }
 ```

-The new configuration in `tailwind.config.mjs` provided a more comprehensive
+The new application had a `tailwind.config.mjs` ESM file that provided a more
-palette:
+comprehensive palette:

 ```
 export default {